Machinist X99‑MR9S Review

 Form Factor & DimensionsATX 245 x 300 mm

-The board ships in green (a black‑and‑white variant existed earlier) and looks fairly modern.
-To add a more premium touch, there’s an integrated rear I/O shield, metal‑reinforced PCIe x16 slots, and onboard power and reset buttons.
+The board is available in green (a black‑and‑white variant was available earlier) and looks fairly modern.
+For a more premium feel, it features an integrated rear I/O shield, metal‑reinforced PCIe x16 slots, and onboard power and reset buttons.

 The second highlight is one of the strongest VRMs found on Chinese X99 boards.
 The VRM is built around a uP1649Q PWM controller with four uP1961S drivers and uses SM4503NHKP (high‑side, 80 A/3 mΩ) and SM4508NHKP (low‑side, 49 A/6.8 mΩ) MOSFETs.
 It implements eight virtual phases, each with three MOSFETs: one high‑side SM4503 plus two low‑side SM4508 (doubled low side).
 This configuration handles top‑tier CPUs with TDPs around 145 W without trouble.